4.5.20 Household help

 4.5.20.1 Agent receives request

 1. Household help request: Worker declaration.
-The worker completes and signs this form only once during their claim.
-This form provides additional details about the living situation and requirements of the worker, and can be completed on behalf of the worker if assistance is needed.
+The worker completes and signs this form only once during their claim, unless their living circumstances change.
+This form provides additional details about the living situation and requirements, and can be completed by the worker’s support person if assistance is needed.

 2. Request form for household help services.
-This form is completed by the worker’s primary THP.
-An updated request form is required from the primary THP every 12 weeks in order for services to continue (except where longer term services over 6 months are approved).
+This form is completed by the worker’s primary THP Treating Health Practitioner, e.g. medical practitioner, physiotherapist Registered physiotherapist means a person registered under the Health Practitioner Regulation National Law to practise in the physiotherapy profession (other than as a student)., osteopath, or chiropractor.
+An updated request form is required from the primary THP at the end of each approval period, or every 12 weeks (whichever comes first) for services to continue, except where longer term services over 6 months are approved.

 Next | Back to top